 I also want to give thanks in the same regard to Tor Newcomer and Jimmy Kenneally, two great musicians and singers as well.
 Tor is an established musician on the live music scene for many years who had the bands The Vibe Bros. and also Tor & The Newcomers.
 Tor still performs today.
 I met Jimmy Keneally when he was a member of one of my all time favorite locals bands from back in the 1970's; the band Powerhouse.
 He's played with so many acts since then.
 I like to refer to Jimmy as "a musician's musician."
 He's a wealth of technical knowledge when it comes to music!
 Tor & Jimmy would team up and play as an acoustic duo act over the years.
 Anyway, upon finding out that I had started to sit in with Meg Hackett on her gigs, they graciously invited me to sit in on their duo gigs as well which helped to increase my comfort level and confidence at that time.
 Thanks Tor and Jimmy!
 You guys rock!

-And last, but certainly not least, I want to thank Wendy May, one of the best vocalists in our area, and a great musician, for allowing me to sit in with her band, The Wendy May Band, for a full year to gain experience in playing in a full band environment, and to increase my confidence level in playing out in public in that dynamic.
+And last, but certainly not least, I want to thank Wendy May, one of the best vocalists in our area, and a great musician, for allowing me to sit in with her band quite some time ago, The Wendy May Band, for a full year to gain experience in playing in a full band environment, and to increase my confidence level in playing out in public in that dynamic.
 I am forever grateful for the experience.
 Thank you Wendy!